st003/ticketing-system/README.md

 # Ticketing System

-A Help Desk / Ticketing System focused on providing useful reporting tools for IT departments
+A Help Desk / Ticketing System focused on providing useful reporting tools for IT departments.

+This application still in early development.

 ## Getting Started

-Prior knowledge of Java, Apache Maven, and Spring Boot are recommended.
+Prior knowledge of Java, Apache Maven, and Spring Boot are required.

 ### Prerequisites